How To Figure Out Ring Size, Secretly

-Picking out the perfect engagement ring for your partner can be intimidating, but you also need to know how to figure out ring size secretly, if you want the proposal to be a surprise.
-This may seem like an impossible task, but we’re sharing tips and tricks to determine ring size, how to measure ring size at home, and the average ring size if all else fails so that you can use to make sure the ring fits when you’re ready to propose.
+Picking out the perfect engagement ring is stressful enough.
+Having to secretly figure out your partner’s ring size can seem impossible.
+The good news is, we’re making it easier by sharing tips and tricks to determine ring size, how to measure ring size at home, and the average ring size so that you can use to make sure the ring fits when you’re ready to propose.

 How to Measure Ring Size With Paper